Diverse Gaussian Noise Consistency Regularization for Robustness and Uncertainty Calibration: Conclusion

 \section{Conclusion}

-In this paper, a regularization method for training robust deep learning classifiers is presented based on diverse Gaussian noise augmentation at different scales coupled with consistency regularization.
-We empirically show that our training method yields state-of-the-art robustness and uncertainty calibration under unforeseen noise domain shifts, for different network architectures and datasets.
-In addition, our approach in combination with diverse data augmentations provides state-of-the-art robustness and uncertainty calibration under unforeseen common corruptions.
+A method for training robust deep learning classifiers is presented based on diverse Gaussian noise augmentation at different scales coupled with consistency regularization.
+It is analytically shown that our approach uncovers smoothing and flattening of the loss landscape.
+We empirically show that our method yields state-of-the-art robustness and uncertainty calibration under unforeseen noise domain shifts across different network architectures and datasets.
+In addition, our approach boosts state-of-the-art robustness and uncertainty calibration under unforeseen common corruptions when combined with established diverse data augmentation methods.